beemobot/sugar/README.md

 - `lint` - lint source files and tests,
 - `start` - boot up the typescript server,
 - `start:dev` - boot up the typescript server in watch mode,
+- `dev:base: helper for using docker-compose with the debug compose file,
+- `dev:up: use the debug docker-compose file and boot it up,
+- `dev:down: bring down the containers created by the debug docker-compose,
+- `docker:build`: builds the NodeJS image `sugar` created by the Dockerfile,
 - `build` - transpile TypeScript to ES6,
 - `newstart` - transpiles and runs the server,
 - `test` - run tests